Oily dandruff: yellow flakes on your scalp

 If you see flakes in your hair you might immediately think it’s dandruff.
 But the color of the flakes can tell you a lot about the health of your scalp.
 So, what does it mean if you notice yellow flakes?

-A lot of conditions can cause scalp irritation, dandruff being a well-known culprit, but it’s important to accurately identify the problem to make sure the treatment’s long-lasting.
+A lot of conditions can cause scalp issues, dandruff being a well-known culprit, but it’s important to accurately identify the problem to make sure the treatment’s long-lasting.
 So, let’s start by taking a closer look at those flakes.

 WHAT KIND OF FLAKES ARE THEY?